 Align content production with company values: If you want to motivate employees and engage them with your message, practice what you preach!
 E.g. if your organisation’s values include concepts around quality and professionalism, your internal comms content must reflect these too.
 A poorly worded email or message on the company intranet, or a badly designed poster in the breakout area won’t help to embed those values across the organisation.

 Here at NRG we work with many internal comms teams to help them communicate their strategic narrative effectively to employees and stakeholders.
-If you would like to find out more about our work, discuss how to drive engagement and successfully embed the business strategy across your organisation, please get in touch.
+If you would like to talk more about the role of internal comms, to discuss how to drive engagement and successfully embed the business strategy across your organisation, please get in touch.